alexandercoulter/fastfrechet/paper.md

 # Summary

-We present `fastfrechet`, an R package providing fast implementation of Fréchet regression and variable selection methods for univariate distribution responses.
-Distribution-as-response is gaining wider attention, especially within biomedical settings where observation-rich patient level data sets are available, such as continuous glucose monitoring [@matabuena_glucodensities_2021], actigraphy [@ghosal_distributional_2023], and feature densities in CT scans [@petersen_wasserstein_2021].
-Naïve application of standard Euclidean regression is not appropriate since the response space is not a vector space.
-To overcome such issues, @petersen_frechet_2019 proposed an extension of regression with Euclidean covariates, for responses within a general metric space, so-called *Fréchet regression*.
-Using this general framework, @tucker_variable_2023 proposed a variable selection method, extending
+Distribution-as-response regression problems are gaining wider attention, especially within biomedical settings where observation-rich patient level data sets are available, such as continuous glucose monitoring [@matabuena_glucodensities_2021], actigraphy [@ghosal_distributional_2023], and feature densities in CT scans [@petersen_wasserstein_2021].
-@wu_cant_2021.

-The solution to the Fréchet regression problem is specific to the metric space.
-As such, the original variable selection implementation employs a coordinate descent algorithm which favors generality with the cost of prohibitively slow computation time. @coulter_fast_2024 developed a fast algorithm to solve the variable selection problem for the specific setting of univariate distributions equipped with the 2-Wasserstein metric (*2-Wasserstein space*). `fastfrechet` implements this new variable selection solver, along with a customized dual active-set method [@arnstrom_dual_2022] for solving the Fréchet regression problem efficiently.
-It also includes implementations of the cross-validation and stability selection procedures respectively described in
-@tucker_variable_2023 and @coulter_fast_2024.
-These improvements allow Fréchet regression with resampling-supplemented variable selection to be viable and readily available procedures for distribution responses, especially for application to large data sets like the UK Biobank [@doherty_large_2017].
+To accommodate the complex structure of such problems, @petersen_frechet_2019 proposed an extension of regression with Euclidean covariates, for responses within a general metric space, so-called *Fréchet regression*.
+This regression framework was further extended for variable selection by @tucker_variable_2023, and @coulter_fast_2024 developed a fast variable selection algorithm for the specific setting of univariate distribution responses equipped with the 2-Wasserstein metric (*2-Wasserstein space*).
+We present `fastfrechet`, an R package providing fast implementation of these Fréchet regression and variable selection methods in 2-Wasserstein space, with resampling tools for automatic variable selection. `fastfrechet` makes 2-Wasserstein Fréchet regression with resampling-supplemented variable selection readily available and highly scalable to large data sets, such as the UK Biobank [@doherty_large_2017].

 # Statement of Need